koenbeuk/ScenarioTests/README.md

 }
 ```

-#### Can I return data from my facts and theories
+#### Can I return data from my tests
 Yes and no, its perfectly valid for a fact or theory to return something but it will get ignored.
 You can do a return from within a Fact or theory but you cant capture its value.
-You can manipulate the state of outside components from within a fact or theory however this will not affect other tests and theories.
+You can manipulate the state of outside components from within a fact or theory however this will not affect other tests.

 #### Can I have preconditions and postconditions that are validated for all tests
 Yes; you can Assert both within and outside of tests.
 Consider this example: